 Lilian’s lovebirds are endemic to Malawi, Mozambique, Tanzania, Zambia and Zimbabwe.

-- Our 15 day Malawi Tour presents a wonderful chance to see this bird, especially on a birding day in Liwonde National Park.
+- Our 15 day Malawi Tour resents a wonderful chance to see this bird, especially on a birding day in Liwonde National Park.

 Did you Know?